NREL/rdtools/paper/paper.md

 production for a given PV system configuration and location is modeled using a weather dataset for the location and various assumptions about performance losses over time.
+Among these loss sources are longterm PV system degradation (gradual system efficiency loss as the system ages), array soiling (sunlight blocking by particulate accumulation on the array), and availability losses (system component downtime due to electrical faults or other reasons).
+Reducing the uncertainty in the loss assumptions included in PV system modeling carries significant financial value, but these losses can vary from system to system because of differences in system design, component technology and manufacturer, climate conditions, and other influences, making it difficult to make generalizations about these loss factors.

+Analysis of long-term datasets from fielded systems is one route to understanding how these loss factors vary across system and climate parameters.
-Among these loss sources are longterm PV system degradation (gradual PV efficiency loss as the system ages) and array soiling (sunlight blocking by particulate accumulation on the array).
-Reducing the uncertainty in the degradation and soiling rates included in PV system modeling carries significant financial value, but these losses depend on system design and location and it is therefore difficult to characterize these losses accurately across all systems.
-Long-term field datasets offer one route to more general characterization of both degradation and soiling.
-Modern PV modules often experience slow degradation rates below one percent per year [@Jordan2016] and the multi-year datasets from operational PV systems enable analysis of how degradation is influenced by climactic conditions and PV cell technology.
+PV modules often experience slow degradation rates below one percent per year [@Jordan2016] and the multi-year datasets from operational PV systems enable analysis of how degradation is influenced by climactic conditions and PV cell technology.
 Soiling rates depend strongly on local conditions, so extracting soiling signals from historical field data gives insight to regional trends.
+Estimated production loss from poor system availability can be paired with component metadata to reveal trends across manufacturers and component types.

 However, extracting these loss signals from operational time series data can be difficult due to the complications seen in real-world datasets -- if not